M.S. in Journalism and Media Communication

-As both a theoretical and applied program, the M.S. in Public Communication and Technology prepares students for careers in the following:
+As both a theoretical and applied program, the M.S. in Journalism and Media Communication prepares students for careers in the following:

 - Health, Environmental, Science, or Technical Communication: Enhancing public and specialized audience understanding of health problems, environmental issues, or scientific and technical topics;